palaciosla/palaciosla/README.md

-- 👋 Hi, I’m Leandro Palacios
-- 👀 I’m interested in getting my first job in IT
-- 🌱 I’m currently learning about the world of React and his frameworks
+ I'm Leandro
+- 📌 Buenos Aires, Argentina

+- 🖥️ I am a self-taught Front-End oriented web developer.

+- 🔎 I am currently searching for React positions

+- ⚡ I characterize myself as a dedicated, proactive, responsible, and solid person to meet objectives.
+Eager to be able to offer my knowledge in a work environment, and to be able to develop me in a team.

+- 📚 I consider that the path of learning is infinite, so I find myself with the personal objective of, in addition to consolidating the mentioned technologies, learning TypeScript.

-- 💞️ In this GitHub, I will be going up projects practicing Chakra UI, Styled Components, Hook React Forms, Context, Redux, etc
+- 💞️ In this GitHub, I will be going up projects practicing Material UI, Styled Components, Hook React Forms, Context, Redux, etc

 <!---
 palaciosla/palaciosla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.